eProsima/Micro-XRCE-DDS-docs/docs/deployment.rst

         :align: center

 In this state a `configurator client` is connected to the *Agent* `A` with the `client key` that will be used by the future `publisher client` (0xAABBCCDD).
-Once a session is logged in, the `configurator client` creates all necessary entities for the `publisher client`.
+Once a session is logged in, the `configurator client` creates all the necessary entities for the `publisher client`.
 This implies the creation of `participant`, `topic`, `publisher`, and `datawriter` entities.
 These entities have a representation as DDS entities, and can be reached now from the DDS world.
-That implies that a possible `subscriber DDS entity` could be already listed topics if it match with a `publisher DDS entity` through `DDS` world.
+That implies that a possible `subscriber DDS entity` could already be listening topics if it matches with a `publisher DDS entity` through `DDS` world.

 Publish
 -------